cktang88/Constellation/README.md

 ## Rules

 #### Army growth
-One army unit is automatically produced at each star that is occupied each time tick, for the owner of that star.
+Each time tick, one army unit is automatically produced at each colonized star.

 #### Roads
-Roads are the only way to connect stars.
-Roads can only be constructed from a planet you currently control, though it can end at any other star regardless of affiliation.
-Note that roads can be used by any player given they own the star at either endpoint.
-Building each new road costs a certain number of armies, which is deducted from the star from which the road originates.
+Roads are the only way to move armies between stars.
+Roads can only be constructed from a star you currently occupy, though it can end at any other star.
+Note that roads can be used by any player given they own a star at either endpoint.
+Building a new road costs a certain number of armies, which is deducted from the star from which the road originates.

 #### Upgrading a road
 Roads can be upgraded up to three times.
 Each upgrade allows armies to move faster across that road.
 However, each upgrade has a cost, which is deducted from the star from which the road originates.